iCliniq Logo

 Conclusion

-Erythema multiforme is a skin disorder triggered by an allergic reaction to medicine or an infection.
+Erythema multiforme is a skin disorder that can be triggered by an allergic reaction to medicine or an infection.
 It has also been associated with many factors.
 Most often, this disorder is caused by the herpes simplex virus infection.
 The management of erythema multiforme involves symptomatic treatment with topical steroids or antihistamines.
-Severe mucosal erythema multiforme can require hospitalization for intravenous fluids and depleting electrolytes.
-Recurrent cases associated with the herpes simplex virus should be treated with prophylactic antiviral therapy.
+Severe mucosal erythema multiforme can require hospitalization for intravenous fluids and electrolyte replacement.
+Recurrent herpes simplex virus cases should be treated with prophylactic antiviral therapy.
+If you or your loved ones have similar skin reactions, consult our skin doctor at iCliniq.

 Frequently Asked Questions